“This is what we are here for.” For many members, the heart of the Annual Conference is the raising of the card to vote on the business at hand.

 On Monday, CFA Chair Brad Bartelmay reported on financial challenges, downward trends in payment of Ministry Shares, and the formation of a new task force with a focus on generosity.

 Pews across the country are empty as safety measures are observed for COVID-19.
 The federal Cares Act provides relief for financial pressure.
-Assistants will soon be ready to help churches apply.
+Assistants will soon be ready to help churches… Continue Reading Cares Act provides loans to churches

 Bishop David Bard calls Michigan United Methodists to pray for those affected by the coronavirus outbreak.
 He urges churches to be aware of precautions to take if the outbreak spreads.